oluf/easy_transcripts/README.md

 # Whisper Evaluation Tool

-A speech transcription and diarization tool built on top of [WhisperX](https://github.com/m-bain/whisperX), providing enhanced output capabilities for audio transcription.
+A speech transcription and diarization tool that uses [WhisperX](https://github.com/m-bain/whisperX) as a library, providing enhanced output capabilities for audio transcription.

 ## Overview

-This tool extends the functionality of WhisperX by adding convenient output formatting options.
+This tool leverages WhisperX's powerful API to provide convenient output formatting options.
 It transcribes audio files with speaker diarization and outputs the results in both JSON and text formats to make the transcriptions easily accessible for different use cases.

 ## Features

-- **Accurate Speech Recognition**: Leverages WhisperX's powerful ASR capabilities with word-level timestamps
+- **Accurate Speech Recognition**: Uses WhisperX's powerful ASR capabilities with word-level timestamps
 - **Speaker Diarization**: Identifies different speakers in the audio
 - **Multiple Output Formats**:
   - JSON output with detailed information including timestamps and speaker labels